Healing from Complex PTSD

 What Is Complex PTSD (C-PTSD)?

-C-PTSD includes PTSD symptoms plus additional challenges:
+C-PTSD includes PTSD symptoms plus deep attachment wounds:

 Emotional dysregulation: